Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 There were also live musicians performing

-The musician's acoustic guitar and singing voice resonate pleasantly, and you can hear the laughter of people gathered around the campfire and sweating in the sauna.
-On the nearby slopes, young riders are building kickers, while others are kite-skiing on the flat ground at the base.
+The pleasant sounds of a musician's acoustic guitar and singing fill the air, and the laughter of people gathered around a campfire or sweating in the sauna can be heard.
+On a nearby slope, young riders are building kickers and having fun, while others are enjoying kiteskiing on the flat area at the base.
 They

 camp together, socialize in the sauna and bar, and play together in the backcountry.
-Whether gathered around the campfire or hiking uphill, they never fail to exchange information about Haglöfs products.
+They also exchange information about Haglöfs products while gathered around the campfire or hiking up the mountain.
 It's truly natural and passionate.

 The whole view of VASSI Camp.
 The large tent in the foreground is the main venue.
 The sauna tent can be seen below.
 There is no cold bath, so you roll around in the snow.
 In the center are 16 accommodation tents, each accommodating four people.
 The three tents visible in the background, a little distance from the accommodation tents, are bio-toilets